 If you have any of the following types of income, you may not use the Netfile system:

-- Canadian-source income from Lloyd’s of London
+- Income from Lloyd’s of London with Canadian sources

-- Employment income from an international organization
+- Income from employment with an international organization

 - Qualifying retroactive lump-sum payments